bruno78/fullstack-dashboard/steps.md

  spring.datasource.password=password

 flyway.baselineOnMigrate=true
-flyway.table=schema_dj
+flyway.table=schema_u
 ```
 NOTE: flyway in this case will connect different tables from different
 apis to the same database.
 So DON'T FORGET to assign a different schema to
 a different app.
-`flyway.table=schema_dj`
+`flyway.table=schema_u`

-3. On the build.gradle of the dow-jones api add the postgress and the
+3. On the build.gradle of the users api add the postgress and the
 flway dependencies.

 ```